SkygearIO/guides/auth/basics/android.md

 Skygear handles the user login session using an access token stored in the local storage.

-Each user, when logged in, will be given a generated String called `Access Token`, which is like a identification card for the user.
+Each user, when logged in, will be given a generated String called `Access Token`, which is like an identification card for the user.
 It is used by the Skygear server to identify who you are.

 The method `whoami` illustrates the usage of `Access Token`.
 When it is called, Skygear will send the current `Access Token` to the server and the server will return a `User` object.